for every employee

 With bots handling certain tasks automatically, PwC staff can focus their attention on enhancing the client experience.
-That means freeing up time to dig into data to glean new insights, focus on areas where human judgment is critical—or dream up the next innovative bot that should add value to their projects.
+That means freeing up time to dig into data to glean new insights, focus on areas where human judgment is critical, or dream up the next innovative bot that can add value to their projects.

-In our first year of using UiPath’s platform, we automated about five million hours of non-value-added work.
+In our first year of using the UiPath Platform, we automated about five million hours of non-value-added work.
 We strongly believe that with the right approach RPA can transform any organization.

-Partner, Intelligent Automation and Digital Upskilling Leader, PwC US
+Kevin Kroen • Partner, Intelligent Automation and Digital Upskilling Leader at PwC U.S.

-PwC has rolled out RPA to its 50,000+ US and Mexico employees and is in the process of expanding this globally across the PwC network of firms.
+PwC has rolled out RPA to its more than 50,000 U.S. and Mexico employees and is in the process of expanding this globally across the PwC network of firms.
 As a result, it has helped them enjoy measurable productivity gains and created a more digitally savvy workforce.
 One of the first business units to take advantage of RPA was PwC’s tax group.
-Their work is high-volume, data-intensive and highly structured — in other words, perfect for RPA.
+Their work is high-volume, data-intensive, and highly structured—in other words, perfect for RPA.
 Tax group stakeholders reported increased productivity levels and reduced operational costs following the rollout.
 PwC will continue to enhance how RPA supports their own work and helping their clients in their own digital transformations.